 Every family’s journey with pediatric anxiety disorders is different.
 Similarly, each family will have a unique treatment plan.
 The first step for any family, however, is learning more about anxiety disorder in children.

 What is Anxiety Disorder?

 Anxiety disorders are caused by a combination of biological and environmental factors, similar to allergies and diabetes.
-Stressful events such as starting school, moving, or the loss of a parent or grandparent can trigger the onset of an anxiety disorder, but stress itself does not cause an anxiety disorder.
+Stressful events such as starting school, moving, or losing a parent or grandparent can trigger the onset of an anxiety disorder.
+However, stress itself does not cause an anxiety disorder.